 - The Elegance of the Hedgehog – by Muriel Barbery – set in Paris – explores the upstairs-downstairs goings-on of a posh Parisian apartment building.

 - A Moveable Feast – by Ernest Hemingway – Ernest Hemingway’s classic memoir of Paris in the 1920s.
 A classic.

 - The Paris Wife – by Paula McLain – read in conjunction with A Moveable Feast – same story but told from the prospective of Hadley Richardson, his wife.

 - Winter in Madrid – by CJ Sansom – set in Madrid post Spanish civil war

 - I, Juan de Pareja – by Elizabeth Borton de Trevino – set in Sevilla and tells the story of the slave of the famous painter Velazquez.
 For KIDS and TEENS!

 - SASS Spain or Shine – by Michelle Jellan – set in San Sebastian and tells the story of a college student studying abroad.
-For TWEENS and TEENS!
+A good series to follow For TWEENS and TEENS!